videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/setup-call/initialise-meeting.md

 ### Initialization of Meeting

-We can initialize the meeting using the `initMeeting` method of the `VideoSDK` class.
+You can initialize the meeting using the `initMeeting` method of the `VideoSDK` class.
 The `initMeeting` is responsible for initializing the meeting with the provided configuration, which includes the `meetingId`, `participantId` and many more.

 :::tip
 When conducting one-to-one meetings, it is recommended to set `multistream:false`.For more information on multistream, refer to the [multistream documentation](/javascript/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track#what-is-multistream).
 :::

-Let's take a deeper look at the available configuration options first.
+Take a deeper look at the available configuration options first.

 ```js
 VideoSDK.config(token);